-- Prepared a Neighbourhood Plan for Cranleigh with environmental policies. - Placed Snoxhall Fields, the Beryl Harvey Field and the Bruce McKenzie Field in Fields in Trust to maintain them for the community as green spaces in perpetuity. - Increasing provision of allotments to enable parishioners to grow their own food - Organise a three yearly basic tree survey to care for our trees. - Use of composting to reduce green waste. - Removal of scrap metal to scrap metal recycling. - Installed double glazing in the Council Office and Snoxhall Pavilion. - Installed new gas radiant heaters with de-stratification fans to circulate the heat in the Sports Hall. - Replaced the ageing ceiling lights in the Sports Hall with low energy LED fittings. - Worked with the Conservation Volunteers and adopted a Conservation Plan for the Beryl Harvey Field. - Installed eco-shield water conservation in the Village Way public conveniences. - Replaced the ageing street column lamps in Snoxhall Fields with low energy LED fittings. - Reduced the use of pesticides on all or our greenspaces. - Transferred to a renewable energy provider.
+- Prepared a Neighbourhood Plan for Cranleigh with environmental policies. - Placed Snoxhall Fields, the Beryl Harvey Field and the Bruce McKenzie Field in Fields in Trust to maintain them for the community as green spaces in perpetuity. - Increasing provision of allotments to enable parishioners to grow their own food - Organise a two yearly basic tree survey to care for our trees. - Use of composting to reduce green waste. - Removal of scrap metal to scrap metal recycling. - Installed double glazing in the Council Office and Snoxhall Pavilion. - Installed new gas radiant heaters with de-stratification fans to circulate the heat in the Sports Hall. - Replaced the ageing ceiling lights in the Sports Hall with low energy LED fittings. - Worked with the Conservation Volunteers and adopted a Conservation Plan for the Beryl Harvey Field. - Installed eco-shield water conservation in the Village Way public conveniences. - Replaced the ageing street column lamps in Snoxhall Fields with low energy LED fittings. - Reduced the use of pesticides on all or our greenspaces. - Transferred to a renewable energy provider. - Engaged an environmental consultant to investigate the use of Parish Council land for renewable energy.